pjabes/pjabes.github.io/content/posts/migrate-from-jekyll.md

 author:
   name: "Patrick Abraham"
 date: 2020-03-21
-linktitle: Phantom Guardrails
+linktitle: SOARing by the seat of your pants
 title: SOARing by the seat of your pants
 type:
 - post
 - posts
 weight: 10
-draft: true
 ---

 Conceptually, Security Orchestration, Automation and Response (SOAR) is a CISO's wet-dream.
 Among things it's often sold as a way of reducing FTE, improving metrics such as TTR and a manner of minimising attrition and/or analyst fatigue.
 When done right, this is all true.
 But unfortunately, many orgs find it difficult to reach value realisation with SOAR and in a way, are ***soaring by the seat of their pants***.